ianlucas/cs2-inventory-simulator-plugin/README.md

 # CS2 Inventory Simulator Plugin

 A simple plugin for integrating with [CS2 Inventory Simulator](https://inventory.cstrike.app).
-It features basically all we know (publically) so far to display economy items in-game, so it's full of hacks of all sorts and is missing a lot of features.
+It features all we know (publically) so far to give economy items in-game.

 > [!CAUTION]
 > This plugin has not been fully and thoroughly tested.
 Compatibility with other plugins has also not been tested.
+Your server can be banned by Valve for using this plugin, [see the server guidelines](https://blog.counter-strike.net/index.php/server_guidelines).
 Use at your own risk.

-> [!CAUTION]
-> As you probably know, Valve can ban your server for using plugins like this one, so be advised.
-[See more information on Valve Guidelines...](https://blog.counter-strike.net/index.php/server_guidelines)

 ## Current Features